-A system in which the later states of the system follow from, or are determined by, the earlier ones.
+A deterministic system is a system in which the later states of the system follow from, or are determined by, the earlier ones.
 Such a system contrasts with a stochastic or random system in which future states are not determined from previous ones.
 An example of a stochastic system would be the sequence of heads or tails of an unbiased coin, or radioactive decay.

 If a system is deterministic, this doesn't necessarily imply that later states of the system are predictable from a knowledge of the earlier ones.
 In this way, chaos is similar to a random system.
 For example, chaos has been termed "deterministic chaos" since, although it is determined by simple rules, its property of sensitive dependence on initial conditions makes a chaotic system, in practice, largely unpredictable.

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact